DanielBarnes18/IBM-Data-Science-Professional-Certificate/06. Databases and SQL for Data Science with Python/02. Introduction to Relational Databases and Tables/README.md

 - `SELECT` - reads or selects row or rows from a table
 - `UPDATE` - edits row or rows in a table
 - `DELETE` - removes a row or rows of data from a table

+## Useful Notes for Querying Databases

+### Querying column names with spaces and special characters
+By default, spaces are mapped to underscores, e.g. `Name of Dog` is mapped to `Name_of_Dog`.

+Use _ to replace special characters, such as brackets, e.g. `Breed (dominant breed if not pure breed)` is mapped to `Breed__dominant_breed_if_not_pure_breed_`.
+Note the double underscore for “ (“, and the trailing underscore for the “)” bracket at the end.

+### Querying column names with mixed cases
+Use double quotes to specify mixed-case column names, e.g.

+      SELECT "Id" from DOGS

+is valid, whereas searching for an "ID" column will find nothing.

+### Splitting queries into multiple lines
+Use backslash `\` to split queries into multiple lines, e.g.

+      %sql SELECT "Id", "Name_of_Dog", \
+        from dogs \
+        where "Name_of_Dog" = 'Huggy'

+Or, use `%%sql` in the first row of the cell in the notebook, and the backslashes are not needed.